anna-vanelst/rank-gossip/README.md

 @article{van2025asynchronous,
-  title={Asynchronous Gossip Algorithms for Rank-Based Statistical Methods}, author={Van Elst, Anna and Colin, Igor and Cl{\'e}men{\c{c}}on, Stephan}, journal={To appear in the Proceedings of The International Symposium on Edge intelligence, Trustworthy and Decentralized Artificial Intelligence(iEDGE)}, year={2025}
+  title={Asynchronous Gossip Algorithms for Rank-Based Statistical Methods}, author={Van Elst, Anna and Colin, Igor and Cl{\'e}men{\c{c}}on, Stephan}, journal={To appear in International Conference on Federated Learning Technologies and Applications (FLTA)}, year={2025}
 }
 ```